 Your "lunches" are taken in the field throughout the day during your program.
 We suggest crackers, pizza, candy bars, jerky, chips, cookies, trail mix, fruits, Gu, energy bars, and hard candies.
 Drink mixes such as Gatorade and Kool-Aid help flavor your water.
 Add peanut butter, cream cheese, hard cheese, or pepperoni for additional calories and taste.
 If you enjoy bread items, bagels work well.

 This trip is open to individuals in excellent physical condition with previous climbing experience.
-In order to participate, each team member should have the following skills:
+In order to participate, each team member should have the following skills/qualifications:

 - Familiar with body positioning, footwork, tool placement and belaying and rappelling for ice climbers